-The graph below illustrates the performance of Alibaba's American depositary receipts from September 19, 2014 through October 30, 2024, base d on the daily closing levels as reported by Bloomberg, without independent verification.
-UBS has not conducted any independent review or due diligence of ar y publicly available information obtained from Bloomberg.
+The graph below illustrates the performance of Alibaba's American depositary receipts from September 19, 2014 through October 30, 2024, based on the daily closing levels as reported by Bloomberg, without independent verification.
+UBS has not conducted any independent review or due diligence of any publicly available information obtained from Bloomberg.
 The closing level of Alibaba's American depositary receipts on October 30, 2024 was \$98.70.
-The dotted li represent its call threshold level of \$98.70, which is equal to 100.00% of its initial level, and its coupon barrier and downside threshold of \$59.22 60.00% of its initial level.
-Past performance of the underlying asset is not indicative of the future performance of the underlying asset term of the Notes. which is equal to
+The dotted lines respectively represent its call threshold level of \$98.70, which is equal to 100.00% of its initial level, and its coupon barrier and downside threshold of \$59.22, which is equal to 60.00% of the Internation of the Underlying asset is not indicative of the future performance of the underlying asset during the term of the Notes.